GooFit/GooFit/README.md

 A list of exact commands required for several platforms is [available here](./docs/SYSTEM_INSTALL.md).

 There are also Python Bindings in the 2.1 development version.
 This requires Python (2 or 3), [NumPy](http://www.numpy.org), [SciKit-Build](http://scikit-build.readthedocs.io), and CMake.
 You can uses `pip install -v goofit`, or `pip install -v -e .` inside the repository.
 You can also direcly force the bindings from a normal build with `-DGOOFIT_PYTHON=ON`.
+You can check your install with `python -m goofit`.
+You can debug a goofit file named `python_script.py` with gcc using `gdb -ex r --args python python_script.py`.

 ## Getting the files